 First off, thank you for having me as a feature!
 I really appreciate it.
-I have a vast collection of artistic influences, going back a few decades I’d say Johnny Cash, Willie Nelson and Garth Brooks.
-Growing up I listened to every genre of music, but I loved listening to classic rock because that was what my dad liked.
+I have a vast collection of artistic influences, going back a few decades, I’d say Johnny Cash, Willie Nelson and Garth Brooks.
+Growing up, I listened to every genre of music, but I loved listening to classic rock because that was what my dad liked.
 So I have some artistic influences like Bob Seger and Foreigner from that genre of music.
-I also have a lot of current artistic influences such as Luke Combs, Keith Urban, Luke Bryan.
+I also have a lot of current artistic influences, such as Luke Combs, Keith Urban, and Luke Bryan.
 I just love the way they write lyrics and what they do musically.
 Your description and detail are amazing.
-Growing up what came easier to you; writing lyrics or writing music?
+Growing up, what came easier to you; writing lyrics or writing music?

 I’d say writing music came to me a little easier than writing lyrics.
 Oftentimes I will just pick up my guitar and melodies will just pop into my head.
 Lyric writing is a whole different animal.
 I would say I have grown tremendously as a lyric writer, and the more I continue to write and hone in on my craft, the better my lyric writing continues to be.

 Keep going.
-Hard work and dedication is needed in this industry.
-It’s a slow moving industry and fame won’t happen over night.
-You have to put in the work everyday, build your fanbase, and no matter how many times someone tells you “no”, just remember that its just “no” for right now.
+Hard work and dedication are needed in this industry.
+It’s a slow-moving industry, and fame won’t happen overnight.
+You have to put in the work every day, build your fanbase, and no matter how many times someone tells you “no”, just remember that its just “no” for right now.
 Keep looking ahead and moving forward.
 Believe in yourself and don’t let anyone discourage you.